 Peanut butter mostly consists of healthy unsaturated fats that you need for a balanced vegan or vegetarian diet.
 Besides the fats, peanut butter is also a great source of protein, potassium, and minerals.
 It contains a lot of vitamin B6 and iron as well.
 Overall, these nutritional properties make peanut butter a very desirable food for all health-minded people.

 One thing you should consider as a vegan or vegetarian is the type of peanut butter you get.
 In general, you should steer clear of any variant that consists of a lot of artificial additives, emulsifiers, and sweeteners.
-These compounds take away from the natural health benefits and may even impede on your plant-based diet.
+These compounds take away from the natural health benefits and may even impede nutrition.

 How Much Peanut Butter Can You Eat?

 Peanut butter is a healthy treat, but it isn’t advisable to binge on it.
 Admittedly, once you start eating, it can be hard to resist the temptation and stop after a spoonful or two.
-There is no generally prescribed “maximum dose,” but it is advisable to only eat peanut butter from time to time and to stop after a couple of spoonfuls.
+There is no generally prescribed “maximum dose,” but it is advisable to make peanut butter an occasional treat and to stop after a couple of spoonfuls.

-Cashew butter might not have the fame and popularity of peanut butter, but this doesn’t mean that it’s inferior in any way.
+Cashew butter is the new kid on the block.
+It might not have the fame and popularity of peanut butter, but this doesn’t mean that it’s inferior in any way.
 When it comes to certain nutritional aspects, it could even come out as the winner of the cashew vs peanut butter battle.

 Cashew butter has an interesting history.
 During the Cold War, cashew butter cans were rationed out in the US as part of civil defense survival kits.

-People don’t need cashew butter to survive, but they gladly consume it for its nutritional benefits.
+People choose cashew butter mostly for its nutritional benefits.
 Similar to peanut butter, cashew butter contains a lot of healthy fats.
 What’s more, it has a bit higher concentration of monounsaturated fat compared to peanut butter.

 The butter is usually made from raw or baked cashews, and it has a rich creamy flavor.
-Raw cashew butter seems to be better at retaining all the nutritional properties of the cashews after processing, so it is advisable to opt for that variant.
-Either way, it is a tasty spread that can give you the same amount of healthy nutritional benefits as peanut butter.
+Raw cashew butter seems to be better at retaining all the nutritional properties of the cashews after processing, so it is advisable to opt for a raw variety.
+Either way, it is a tasty spread that can give you the same amount of healthy (and tasty!) nutrition as peanut butter.

 How Much Cashew Butter Can You Eat?

-There is less danger of addiction-like behavior when you eat cashew butter.
-Vegans, vegetarians, and cashew-loving omnivores are better at reining their impulses with this spread.
-The one thing you should consider when consuming cashew—or any other nut butter—is the amount of fat you take in.
+The one thing you should consider when consuming cashew - or any other nut butter - is the amount of fat you take in.
 Just 100g of nut butter may be enough to meet your recommended daily intake of fat, which is usually between 44 and 77g.

 Cashew Butter vs Peanut Butter - Which One Is Easier to Make?